sid0312/NLP/README.md

-# This repository contains various tasks related to various Natural Language Processing
+# This repository contains various tasks related to Natural Language Processing